keenlabs/Keen-Docs/source/event_data_modeling/event_data_intro.rst

         }
     }

+All of your custom event properties are referred to by the "body" key.
+You might notice that whenever one of your properties is referenced in an analysis query, it is prepended with "body:" like this: "body:<your property name>".
+That's how the API knows that you're referring to a body property and not a header property.

-Just in case you have a complex or atypical use case, our data collection API gives you the ability to modify and overwrite the header properties provided by Keen.
-For example, when recording an event, you can provide your own timestamp to specify that an event happened in the past.
+The header:timestamp property is used by Keen's clients to capture the time when an event occurs.
+This can be overwritten if you provide you own value for this key.
+For example, when recording an event, you can provide your own header:timestamp to specify that an event happened in the past.

+If you're interacting with the REST API directly (not using a client), you should send a timestamp using the header:timestamp property, in the format shown in the example.
+If you don't provide a header:timestamp, Keen will add one at the time the event is received.

+Header:timestamp is used for all of that analysis queries that use a :doc:`timeframe </data_analysis/timeframe>`.
+That's why we recommend that you use this property to store your timestamps.

+Currently, the only header property supported by the Keen is the **header:timestamp** property.
+If we need to support any more standard properties in the future, we'll use the header object for them.

 .. _property hierarchy: